-The Louisville District Military Design Guide includes requirements for design applicable to both design-build and design-build projects.
-Design and construction for design-build projects shall conform to the requirements of this design guide.
-All applicable requirements must be strictly followed unless directed by USACE.
-In the event of a conflict between the contract documents and the LDMDG, the contract documents govern.
+The Louisville District Military Design Guide includes requirements for design applicable to both design-bid-build and design-build projects.
+Design and construction for design-build projects shall conform to the requirements of this design guide where specifically referenced from the design-build contract.
+All applicable requirements must be strictly followed unless directed by the USACE PE/A or Contracting Officer as applicable.
+In the event of a conflict between the contract documents and the LDMDG, the most stringent requirements govern.